Difference Between Contract and Quasi Contract

 What is Contract?

-The Contract is a law of obligation based on the principle that an agreement must be honored and respected which means that the terms and conditions are stated explicitly in the contract to avoid a breach of contract.
+The Contract is a law of obligation based on the principle that an agreement must be honoured and respected, which means that the terms and conditions are stated explicitly in the contract to avoid a breach of contract.

-In the event of a breach of contract, the plaintiff may decide to seek a judicial solution for damages in a court of law.
+In case of a breach of contract, the plaintiff may seek a judicial solution for damages in a court of law.

-Five elements make up a contract which includes Awareness, Consideration, Capacity, Legality, Acceptance, and lastly Offer.
+Five elements make up a contract: Awareness, Consideration, Capacity, Legality, Acceptance, and lastly Offer.

 The Contract can be compared with tort law which means that tort law provides civil remedies after a breach of duty arises from a contract.